-If hospital or fire department clinicals has not completed within the semester assigned a "Deferred Grade" (DF) can be issued.
+If hospital or EMS/Fire Department clinicals have not been completed within the semester assigned an "Incomplete" (I) will be issued.
 This is typical for students attending hospital or fire department clinicals during holiday/summer breaks.
+Incomplete grades can affect financial aid.